clavecoder/clavecoder.github.io/resume/kenbrubaker.md

 ## Experience

+- Hands-on architect at one of the largest funds managers, having designed and developed their cloud and microservices-based client data services platform.
+I provide technical management for a service development platform used by several feature teams currently developing over 13 microservices.
+I guide the development of software frameworks, release management, and developer and operational support.
 - Implemented and deployed service architecture for leading Automotive CRM SaaS provider based on microservice principles I developed in conjunction with the technical leadership team and reference